Industry Insights

 The most effective dental feedback programs use a multi-touch approach:

-Pre-appointment (48 hours before scheduled visits): A brief touchpoint that confirms the appointment while asking if the patient has any concerns or questions.
-This simple step alone has been shown to reduce no-shows by 20-30% because it addresses the avoidance behavior that leads to last-minute cancellations.
+Pre-appointment (48 hours before scheduled visits): A brief touchpoint that confirms the appointment while asking if the client has any logistical questions or concerns.
+This simple step alone has been shown to reduce no-shows by 20-30% because it surfaces avoidable friction β€” parking confusion, scheduling conflicts, billing questions β€” before they turn into a cancellation.

 Asking the Right Questions